mpgirro/hemin/README.md

 ## Engine

-The HEMIN engine can be started as a standalone command line application that feature a REPL.
+The Hemin engine can be started as a standalone command line application that feature a REPL.
 Alternatively, it can be used embedded within another Scala/Java (or other compatible JVM language) application.
 This second way is how the API server integrates the engine.